-DHARMA and KARMADHARMA and KARMA
+DHARMA and KARMA

 Dharma and karma are foundational concepts in Indian philosophy that have profound implications for yoga practitioners.
 Understanding these principles can deepen one’s yoga practice, offering a richer, more spiritually aligned experience.